-Students, staff, and faculty returning to campus from an international location or domestic hot-spot, and who travel back to campus via means that do not allow physical distancing (i.e., air or commuter bus), must self-quarantine following CDC guidelines.
+Students, staff, and faculty returning to campus from an international location or domestic hot-spot, and who travel back to campus via means that do not allow physical distancing (i.e., air or commuter bus), should self-quarantine for a 14-day period (see Section E. Quarantine and Isolation).